BPLIM/Workshops/Data/CB/JUN21/manual_CB_JUN2021.md

 ### A3.
 Variables created by the Statistics Department of *Banco de Portugal*

-`Institutional Sector` (*sectorinstfinal*):

-*sectorinstfinal* - reports the institutional sector to which the firm belongs to.
+`Institutional Sector` (*sectorinstfinal*) - reports the institutional sector to which the firm belongs to.
 As explained in the Sections “Population” and “Methodology”, CB only includes non-financial corporations.
 Therefore, this variable identifies the type of non-financial corporation, such as public, private or holding company.
 The algorithm to allocate firms according to the institutional sector is based on the classification of economic activity, the name of the firm and other variables available at *Banco de Portugal*.
 Therefore, in some cases the institutional sector may not be in line with the sector of economic activity.

 | Code | Designation |
 | :----: | :----------- |